contributte/console/.docs/README.md

     helperSet: App\Model\MyCustomHelperSet
 ```

-By default helperSet contains 5 helpers, 4 defined in `Symfony\Component\Console\Application` by default and 1 defined
+By default, helperSet contains 5 helpers - 4 defined in `Symfony\Component\Console\Application` and 1 defined
-by extension itself.
-In case of need you're able to add more helpers.
+by the extension itself.
+You can add more helpers, if needed.

 ```yaml
 console: